 Match – Made In Hell

 And finally, at the end of this year 2020, we’ve seen dating services cropping back up.
-Bumble makes a play on “anything can happen,” and Match showcases Satan finding the love of his life, 2020, set to Taylor Swift’s “Love Story” (sidenote – we were also triggered by the toilet paper scene).
+Bumble makes a play on “anything can happen,” and a Match commercial showcases Satan finding the love of his life, 2020, set to Taylor Swift’s “Love Story” (sidenote – we were also triggered by the toilet paper scene).

 So… here’s to hoping they break up in 2021.
 Alexa, play “All Too Well” by Taylor Swift.